Our graduate and placement programmes are competitive and we receive a high number of quality applications every year.

 The application process reflects the strength of our graduate offering and our search for applicants who are serious and enthusiastic about working for Network Rail.

-We are no longer accepting applications for our 2017 graduate and placement schemes, with the exception of the following schemes:
+We are no longer accepting applications for our 2017 graduate and placement schemes.
+We will open for applications to our 2018 schemes in September 2017.

 Throughout the process it’s essential that you demonstrate consistency, professionalism and a strong knowledge of our organisation and our stakeholders.